It’s Not the Market Slowing You Down

 Where this leaves you

-The key question is not whether the market is slowing down.
-It is whether your current position allows you to move within it.
+The key question is not whether the market is slowing down, but whether your current position allows you to move within it.
+Opportunities do not disappear during uncertain periods; they tend to become less visible, less competitive, and more dependent on preparation.